jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

   unless users have appropriate permissions.
 If *secure* downloads are not selected, the links to the attachments will be shown as the options above indicate, but the files will still be accessible to anyone if they know the full URL, since the sub-directory is public.

-The *secure* option prevents access to users without appropriate permissions even if they know the full URL, since this option prevents public access to the attachments sub-directory.
+  The *secure* option prevents access to uploaded files to users without appropriate permissions even if they know the full URL, since this option prevents public access to the attachments sub-directory.
+For URL 'attachments', the 'display name' for the URL is shown but not the full URL.
+  When a user with appropriate permissions tries to access a URL attachment, they will be redirected to the desired URL.
+So for URL 'attachments', the display name must be set if the actual URL is not to be exposed.

   In *secure* mode, any attachment set to the 'Public' access level can be seen and downloaded by anyone.

   .. hint::